Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 121.  ### Question121
-When many Scrum Teams are working on a single product, what best describes the Definition of Done? (choose the best answer)
+When many Scrum Teams are working on a single Product, what best describes the Definition of Done? (choose the best answer)

 - [ ] It depends.
 - [ ] Each Scrum Team uses its own, but must make their definition clear to all other teams so the differences are known